HEIC to JPG Converter

 The problem is compatibility.
 HEIC is based on the HEVC (H.265) video codec standard, which requires a paid license.
 Windows, Android, and most web platforms do not include native HEIC support by default.
 When you transfer iPhone photos to a Windows PC, share them via email, or try to upload them to a website, you often see errors like “file format not supported” or a blank preview icon.
 Converting to JPG solves this immediately — JPG is universally supported on every device, browser, and operating system built in the last 30 years.

-How to Convert HEIC to JPG — Step by Step
+How to Convert HEIC to JPG — 3 Simple Steps

-1. Upload your HEIC file — click the upload area or drag and drop your .heic or .heif photo.
-You can also paste a copied image with Ctrl+V.
+Click the upload area or drag and drop your .heic or .heif photo.
+You can also paste a copied image with Ctrl+V. On iPhone, tap the upload area in Safari and select from your camera roll.

-2. Wait for conversion — the tool decodes the HEIC file in your browser and converts it to JPG at quality 90.
+The tool decodes the HEIC file entirely in your browser and converts it to JPG at quality 90.
 This takes 1–3 seconds for most iPhone photos.
+No server upload occurs — your photo never leaves your device.

 HEIC vs JPG — File Size and Quality Comparison